vijoin/tero/docs/guide/chat.md

 It usually works best to keep each chat focused on a single task or goal.
 Start a new chat when you switch topics.
 You’ll get clearer answers and you’ll spend less budget (more text to analyze = more cost).
 :::

-::: tip Be precise and divied & conquer
+::: tip Be precise and divide & conquer
 Avoid vague, multi-part requests.
 Break complex tasks into smaller steps and send one clear request per step.
 The more specific you are, the better the results.
 :::